-As a prominent board governance services firm, we can vouch for the influence that generational diversity has over modern office dynamics.
+As prominent board member search firms, we can vouch for the influence that generational diversity has over modern office dynamics.

 Today’s workforce is a blend of four independent generations, each carrying their perspectives, ideals, and leadership styles.
 The key to maximizing these differences isn’t simply efficient team management—it's about mobilizing varied strengths for organizational achievements.